-The support received through this movement empowered the founder Rebecca Cahua to do more, she realized her ability to effectively gather people to make change but more important she noticed that people were ready to be part of that change.
-Cahua brainstormed and researched for a year and created a model that would not only leverage her efforts but the efforts of dozens of local non profits.
+The support received through this movement empowered the founder Rebecca Cahua to do more, she realized her ability to effectively gather people and to make change but more important she noticed that people were ready to be part of that change.
+Cahua brainstormed and researched for a year and created a model that would not only leverage her efforts but the efforts of other creatives in the design community in San Francsico.

 Her background consist of a bachelors degree in Apparel Design & Merchandising and received her Masters in Consumer Sciences.

 Homelessness in the City is an issue that can not be hidden.
 There are over 6,400 accounted homeless living in San Francisco and you can almost guarantee that you will run into a homeless person in every neighborhood of San Francisco.
-They are everywhere and it has been like this for decades.
 The improvement over the years has been minimal, despite the cities strong efforts.

-The apparel manufacturing industry is the other issue in San Francisco that has significantly decreased since the 1980's.
-Since then, most of the apparel manufacturing businesses has transitioned to overseas manufacturing.
-Domestic and local apparel manufacturing options are limited and apparel manufacturing business are constantly shutting down.
-Because of this, 100's of graduating fashion industry students, brands and designers relocate out of the Bay Area every year.
+The apparel manufacturing industry in San Francisco has significantly decreased since the 1980's.
+Since then, most of the apparel manufacturing businesses has transitioned to overseas.
+Domestic and local apparel manufacturing options are limited and apparel manufacturing business are constantly shutting down due to lack of skilled employees and increasing rents.
+In result, 100's of graduating fashion industry students, brands and designers relocate out of the Bay Area every year.